Updated April 2021

 New Admissions:

 All of our homes are open to new residents and we welcome any enquiries if you are requiring support to care for your loved one.
-Please contact the home directly for up to date information.

-Policy Statement Visiting during a Pandemic
+Policy Statement

 Amica Care Trust’s Care Homes and services have a duty of care to protect its residents and staff from intruders and anyone who threatens their safety and security.